adeelzahid94/Six-Degrees-of-Kevin-Bacon/README.md

 After building the graph, I use breadth-first search to determine the shortest path between two performers.

 **Language:** All code is in Python.
-I used Jupyter Notebook as development environment
+I have used Jupyter Notebook as development environment